Key Takeaways

 Why Civil Unrest Preparedness Matters Now

-As a FEMA-trained Wilderness First Responder who has supported disaster response in the Pacific Northwest for over 12 years, I’ve seen how quickly organized systems fail under stress — and how civil unrest preparedness fills the gap when they do.
-During wildfire evacuations I’ve assisted with in Oregon, the same pattern holds: the families who had go-bags packed and communication plans established were calm and mobile within minutes.
+As a FEMA-trained Wilderness First Responder who’s supported disaster response in the Pacific Northwest for over 12 years, I’ve watched how fast organized systems buckle under stress — and how civil unrest preparedness fills the gap when they do.
+During wildfire evacuations I’ve assisted with in Oregon, the same pattern holds: families who had go-bags packed and communication plans established were calm and mobile within minutes.
 The unprepared families were the ones blocking roads and making dangerous last-minute decisions.
-Civil unrest follows the exact same dynamics, except the threat isn’t fire sweeping down a hillside — it’s the breakdown of social order in your own neighborhood.

-On April 29, 1992, a jury acquitted four LAPD officers in the beating of Rodney King — a Black motorist whose arrest and brutal beating by police had been captured on videotape by a bystander the year before.
+On April 29, 1992, a jury acquitted four LAPD officers in the beating of Rodney King — a Black motorist whose brutal arrest had been captured on videotape by a bystander the year before.
 The footage had been broadcast nationally, and many considered the verdict a profound miscarriage of justice.
 Los Angeles erupted within hours.
-Over six days, 63 people died, 2,383 were injured, and over 12,000 were arrested.
-Property damage exceeded $1 billion (roughly $2.1 billion adjusted for inflation).
-Entire city blocks burned.
-Over 3,000 fires were set.
-Approximately 1,100 buildings were damaged or destroyed.

-What most people remember from the news footage are the fires and the beatings, but what they forget is the timeline: the National Guard took three full days to deploy in meaningful numbers.
+What most people remember from the news footage are the fires and the beatings.
+What they forget is the timeline: the National Guard took three full days to deploy in meaningful numbers.
 For 72 hours, neighborhoods were essentially on their own.
 Korean business owners in Koreatown famously stationed themselves on rooftops to protect their livelihoods — I’ll cover their lessons in detail below.
 The businesses without visible defense were gutted.
 That contrast — protected vs. unprotected — is one of the starkest lessons in modern civil unrest preparedness.

 Fast forward to 2005.
 When Hurricane Katrina hit New Orleans, the natural disaster was catastrophic enough.
 But what followed was arguably worse: looting began within hours of the storm’s passage, not days.
 Law enforcement was overwhelmed, scattered, and in some cases simply didn’t show up.
 Some neighborhoods organized armed watches to protect residents and property.
 Others were left to fend for themselves.

 Then came 2020.
-Following the killing of George Floyd, protests erupted in Minneapolis and spread to cities across the country.
+Following the killing of George Floyd, protests erupted in Minneapolis and spread nationwide.
 In Minneapolis alone, over 1,500 buildings were damaged or destroyed, with property damage estimates exceeding $500 million.
-In Portland, sustained unrest continued for over 100 consecutive days — a sobering example of prolonged urban disruption that stretched community resources to their limits.
+In Portland, sustained unrest continued for over 100 consecutive days.
 But here’s the detail worth paying attention to: business owners who boarded up windows, posted security, or otherwise hardened their properties were largely bypassed in favor of softer targets.
-This isn’t a political statement.
-It’s a pattern.
-And patterns are what keep you alive.

 Lessons from Korean Business Owners During the LA Riots

-The Korean American community’s response during the 1992 riots deserves its own section because it’s the most instructive case study in community defense during civil unrest that exists in modern American history.
+Coordinated community defense on a rooftop during the 1992 LA riotsThe Korean American community’s response during the 1992 riots deserves its own section because it’s the most instructive case study in community defense during civil unrest in modern American history.

 When the riots erupted, the LAPD established a perimeter around wealthier neighborhoods to the west — effectively abandoning Koreatown.
 Korean business owners recognized within hours that no help was coming.
-What happened next wasn’t a collection of lone gunmen on rooftops.
-It was organized community defense, and the distinction matters enormously.

 Many had military training.
-South Korea’s mandatory military service meant a significant number of these business owners had actual combat training — discipline, firearms proficiency, and an understanding of coordinated defense.
+South Korea’s mandatory military service meant a significant number of these business owners had actual combat experience — discipline, firearms proficiency, and an understanding of coordinated defense.
 They established overlapping fields of coverage and rotating watch schedules.

-The explicit preparedness lesson here isn’t “buy guns and get on your roof.”
-It’s that community coordination, communication infrastructure, and visible group deterrence are what worked.
 Know your neighbors.
 Establish communication methods.
 Coordinate before the crisis, not during it.
 A neighborhood watch during civil unrest isn’t a luxury — it’s the single most effective defense strategy the historical record supports.

-Legal Considerations for Self-Defense During Civil Unrest
+Legal Realities of Self-Defense During Unrest

 During the 2020 unrest, multiple individuals across the country faced criminal charges for brandishing or using weapons during protests — including homeowners who pointed firearms at people on their street.
 The legal landscape varies dramatically by state: